OrgaAI/orga-ai-sdk-monorepo/packages/client/react/README.md

 USER_EMAIL=john@example.com
 ```

-> **Note:** Get your API key from the OrgaAI dashboard.
+> **Note:** Get your API key from the Orga AI dashboard.
 Never commit this file to version control.

 ### 2. Create the API Route